-I had a quick opportunity to have a walk in the Forest of Dean before meeting family on Sunday.
-I got dropped at the top of the Stenders and walked through the woods to the final destination in Drybrook village.
-Interestingly part of the woodland had been cleared see photos below and saw some interesting wildflowers.
+I had a quick opportunity to have a walk in the Forest of Dean before meeting the family on Sunday.
+I got dropped at the top of the Stenders and walked through the woods to the eventual destination in Drybrook village.
+Interestingly, they had cleared part of the woodland, this resulted in seeing some interesting wildflowers.

-There are various options for walks in the area some on wide forest roads and others on overgrown narrow paths.
-The are is popular with dog walkers as well as ramblers.
+There are various options for walks in the area, some on wide forest roads and others on overgrown narrow paths.
+The area is popular with dog walkers and ramblers.

 The site is a great launchpad for longer walks locally and easily accessible from the hourly bus from Gloucester.
-If you wanted to stay overnight Greenway Farm is a campsite very nearby and a great base to explore the local area.
+If you wanted to stay overnight, Greenway Farm is a campsite nearby and a great base to explore the local area.

 The Stenders Quarry Nature Reserve is a 7 acre biological and geological Site of Special Scientific Interest.
-The site is designated as an SSSI for its important geological features, although there is a diverse selection of plants and animals in the reserve.
+They designated the site an SSSI for its important geological features, although there is a diverse selection of plants and animals in the reserve.

-The Village of Drybrook is nearby and downhill from the forest, it is located on the hillside and has great views.
+The Village of Drybrook is nearby and downhill from the forest, it is on the hillside and has splendid views.
 The village has a few shops, a chippy and a local pub to stop at for refreshments.

-Heading down hill to the west is the village of Mitcheldean which has a variety of shops, a brewery and a decent local pub called The White Horse.
-The village is blessed with a medieval church at the bottom of The Stenders.
+Heading down hill to the west is the village of Mitcheldean, which has a variety of shops, a brewery and a decent local pub called The White Horse.
+The village has a medieval church at the bottom of The Stenders.

 Not too far to walk and also mentioned on the @aboutglos gold mining page is Wigpool.
 The nature reserve at Wigpool is a remnant of the acidic bog and heathland that once covered most of Wigpool Common.
-The pool is situated within a large conifer plantation with a good range of acidic-marshland plants.
+The pool is within a large conifer plantation with a good range of acidic-marshland plants.
 Wildfowl, common frogs, palmate and smooth newts call this reserve home.
-This is managed by the Gloucestershire Wildlife Trust and is open all year round.
+Gloucestershire Wildlife Trust manages this site and is open all year round.